 Everyone at SRCCON contributes to making it happen.
-Our call for participation form is open through April 24, with questions about participating, pitching a session, and applying for a scholarship.
+Our call for participation form remains open on a rolling basis, so let us know if you’d like to join in!

 We welcome about 300 attendees, and everyone at SRCCON actively participates, whether they’re facilitating a session, contributing to a conversation over lunch, or meeting new colleagues and supporting their work.
 The entire structure of the event—from the venue to the program to the pace of our days—is set up to allow participants to get to know each other and learn from the wisdom in the room.
 We have smart sessions and hard conversations, but we also have long breaks, group meals, and social events that create space for the life side of our work.

 SRCCON 2019 takes place July 11 & 12 at the McNamara Alumni Center on the University of Minnesota campus in Minneapolis.
 Attendees tend to arrive on Wednesday and leave Friday evening or Saturday, depending on how the flight times work out.
 Learn more about how our program works, and check our logistics page for hotel, schedule, and more information about taking part in SRCCON.

 What You Bring to SRCCON

 - Who you are, in your work as a journalist and outside of it too.
 This conference works because our audience is inclusive.
 Whatever your experiences—on a large team or a small one; as a developer, a reporter, an editor or manager, or in a hybrid role that feels kind of hard to explain; as a journalist of color or a member of another underrepresented community; as a person who lives on a coast or far, far away from one—you’ll contribute perspectives that this event needs.